ovn-org/ovn-kubernetes/docs/okeps/okep-4456-egressip-on-user-defined-networks.md

 ### EgressIP assigned to a secondary host interface

-The packet marking is done on the EgressIP's ovn-cluster-router Logical Router Policy and the pod IP address is SNATed with Gateway Router IP address before it's sent onto kernel's mp0-net.
-The SNATing is needed here to avoid the collision that was discussed before.
+OVN-Kubernetes will reserve an extra IP from the masquerade subnet per network.
+This masquerade IP will be used to SNAT egress packets from pods leaving via a networks mp0.
+The SNAT will be performed by ovn_cluster_router for layer 3 networks and the gateway router (GR) for layer 2 networks.

+For CDN & UDN L3 networks configured with IC, the packet marking is performed on the egress nodes LR ovn-cluster-router using an LRP and redirected to the associated egress nodes management port.

+For CDN & UDN L3 networks configured with non-IC, the packet marking cannot be performed by LR ovn-cluster-router as marks will not persist when packets traverse nodes.
+Also, the marking of a packet cannot be accomplished by IPTable rules when packets leave the networks management port because we cannot match on a pods source IP since it has been masqueraded by OVN before being sent out the networks management port.
+Solution to this issue is TBD.

+For UDN L2 networks, the packet marking will occur on the egress nodes GR.
+Other nodes GW routers will redirect selected pods to egress nodes GR.

-The IP rule on the host which matches on packet marking, then forwards the packet a custom routing table something like this.
+On an egress node, the IP rule on the host which matches on packet marking, then forwards the packet a custom routing table:

 ```
 999:	fwmark 0xa lookup 1111
 ```

 The existing IP rule to skip Non-Egress IP pod and host networked pod traffic to go over via custom routing table is no longer needed because of packet marking now.
 This can be safely removed.

 ```
 5999:	from all fwmark 0x3f0 lookup main